 - Soybean paste

 While supplements containing I3C, DIM, resveratrol, and genistein (all protective against BRCA-associated breast cancer) are readily available, the safer and healthier strategy is to consume foods that contain these substances.
 Safe and effective dosages have not been determined for the supplements and there is some evidence that taking them could backfire, actually promoting breast cancer or other cancers.
-One 2016 study reported that high circulating levels of folate was associated with increased risk of breast cancer in BRCA 1 and BRCA 2 mutation carriers, suggesting that folic acid supplements could be harmful.
+A 2016 study reported that high circulating levels of folate was associated with increased risk of breast cancer in BRCA 1 and BRCA 2 mutation carriers, suggesting that folic acid supplements could be harmful.
+On the other hand, a 2019 study reported that folic acid and/or vitamin B12 supplement use was associated with reduced risk of breast cancer for BRCA 1 carriers.

 Bisphenol A (BPA) exposure